HISPlayer/UnityiOS-SDK/hisplayer-api.md

 #### public void SelectAudioTrack(int playerIndex, int audioTrackIndex)
 Select a certain audio-track of a certain stream to be used.
 Before using this functions is recommended to use GetAudioTrackList in order to know all the information about the audio-tracks.
 The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.

-#### public void DownloadStream(string url, string videoTitle)
-Download an HLS Stream.
-Stream will be automatically saved on the Application.PersisentDataPath (/var/mobile/Containers/Data/Appligation/<guid>/Documents).
-If 2 downloaded contents have the same video title, the last one will overrite the first one.
-Avoid using non english characters, dots, slashes and any other kind of special character.
-The **url** refers to the URL to the HLS stream. **videoTitle** is the name of the saved stream and will allow to reproduce it once it has been downloaded.

-#### public void DeleteDownloadStream(string videoTitle)
-Delete a specific downloaded HLS Stream. **videoTitle** is the name  of the stream that will be deleted from the device.

-#### public void DeleteAllDownloadedStreams()
-Delete all downloaded streams that have been stored in the Application.PersistentDataPath.